-Life Happens: Three-Day-Pass Policy for Late Work
+Life Happens: Three-Day-Pass Policy for Late Work (x2)

-For any one Project, Draft, Prep, or SWP assignment you may be up to three calendar days late without penalty.
+For any one Project, Draft, Prepwork, or SWP assignment per portfolio you may be up to three calendar days late without penalty.
 (Here and only here, a weekend counts as one day.)
-To qualify, you must state in writing that you are using your Three-Day Pass; it cannot be taken back to be used for another assignment.
+To qualify, you must state in writing that you are using a Life Happens Pass; it cannot be taken back to be used for another assignment.
 I won't automatically give late work a pass.
-(If you use the three-day pass for a draft, you may need to arrange for peer-review on your own in order to earn full credit.)
-Final Portfolio Deadlines Cannot Be Extended.
+(If you use a three-day pass for a draft, you may need to arrange for peer-review on your own in order to earn full credit.)

+The Final Portfolio Deadline Cannot Be Extended.